-A-weighted noise measurements are the most widely used ** and the Class of the meter reflects the accuracy of the meter including the filters. .
+A-weighted noise measurements are the most widely used ** and the Meter Class confirms the accuracy of the meter including the filters.

-The preferred convention is to write LA = x dB, however dBA, dB(A) or dBA are often used to indicate A weighted measurements. as are LAeq, LAmax etc.,
+The preferred convention is to write LA = x dB, however dBA and dB(A) are often used, as are

 The A-weighting curve is used extensively for general purpose noise measurements but the C-weighting correlates better with the human response to high noise levels

-Flat weightinga sound level meter weighting based on an amplitude-frequency characteristic that is flat over a frequency range that must be stated.
-No longer appears in the Standards, which prefer the newer Z-weighting
+Flat weighting : sound level meter frequency weighting, flat over a frequency range that must be stated.
+No longer appears in the Standards, which prefer the newer Z-weighting.

-Z-weighting : Z for 'Zero' frequency weighting implies no frequency weighting, 10 Hz to 20 kHz ±1.5 dB.
+Z-weighting : Z for 'Zero' frequency weighting, which implies no frequency weighting.
+In reality the range is 10 Hz to 20 kHz ±1.5 dB.